 Rev. Dr. Martin Luther King, Jr. Park Playground and Site Improvements

 The Minneapolis Park and Recreation Board's 5-year capital improvement program includes $225,000 for the Rev. Dr. Martin Luther King, Jr Park playground.
 Playground and site improvements consist of reconfiguring of playground containers (both pre-K and elementary age) and replacing the play equipment.
 Celebrating and honoring the legacy of Rev. Dr. Martin Luther King, Jr. is a guiding theme for the park.
 To bring this theme to life within the playground design, the MPRB is using a new approach of selecting a project artist to join the design team.
-The design team will work collaboratively with the community, Rev. Dr. Martin Luther King Jr Legacy Council and Kingfield Neighborhood Association throughout the playground design process.
-The enhance the playground through a donation please contact People for Parks.
+The design team will work collaboratively with the community, Rev. Dr. Martin Luther King, Jr Legacy Council and Kingfield Neighborhood Association throughout the playground design process.
+To enhance the playground through a donation please contact People for Parks.

 Project Phase/Closures of Park Facilities